Intel Arc Alchemist GPU compared to the RTX 3070 Ti in new benchmark

 While these results make the Arc GPU look pretty good, it’s important to point out that floating point and compute performance aren't reliable indicators of how the card will perform in games.
 There’s an Ashes of the Singularity leak, but the result is a bit unreliable.
 There’s also the question of driver maturity.
 If Arc cards are a couple of months or more away from release, it's probable that Intel has a lot of work ahead of it to extract the most out of the cards.
 That actually leaves us feeling encouraged.

 Arc graphic cards were originally scheduled to launch in Q1 but Intel’s landing page now says ‘coming in 2022’.
 The later the release, the less time Intel will have to make a splash in the market.
-Nvidia’s RTX 40 series and AMD RDNA3 cards are also scheduled for 2022 and these cards will of course provide much tougher competition.
-If you can actually buy them that is.
+Nvidia’s RTX 40 series and AMD RDNA3 cards are also tentatively scheduled for 2022 and these cards will of course provide much tougher competition.
+If you can actually buy them, or even find them that is.